lukesmith/docker-jenkins-swarm/README.md

 #### Docker

 Docker can be used by jobs that are run by the Swarm container, use `--volume /var/lib/docker.sock:/var/lib/docker.sock`.
+You can also make use of `docker-compose` within the Swarm container.

 Note: The containers will be run on the same host as the Swarm container.
 This means any volumes mapped will be to the host.
 You can use `$(PWD)` if you use a `Makefile` which will give you the path to the projects absolute path on the host, see below example.